Dica-Developer/vim-jdb/README.md

 ## Global variables

 To specify the JDB command to use you can overwrite the following variable `g:vimjdb_jdb_command`.
-The defauklt is `jdb`.
+The default is `jdb`.